 The dish is as divers as your imagination goes.
 It is a typical home dish made from all the leftovers.
 So there is not one original fried rice variation.
 But having said that, in our westernized Chinese cuisine the basic recipe would be similar as you find in this post.

-A good fried rice
+💭 Top tip, for a good fried rice

-The key of making a good fried rice dish is the preparation of the ingredients, and the heat of your wok (or pan)
+The key of making a good fried rice dish is the preparation of the ingredients, and the heat of your wok (or pan).

 Personally I prefer this vegan scrambled 'egg' mixture over the use of scrambled tofu.
 But of course if you are a tofu fan, go for the tofu.